CBD and Muscle Recovery: A Deep Dive

 With that in mind, you may wish to take CBD as part of your pre-workout routine.

 It’s also worth noting that joint or muscle pain can make it harder to start a workout.
-Pain-relief topicals with added CBD for support can also become an important part of your pre-workout routine.
+Pain-relief topicals can also become an important part of your pre-workout routine.

 However, CBD post-workout is a more popular option, and nearly all CBD products are suitable for use after your training sessions.